3 reasons to use a Garden Fork & how to choose one

 There are 3 main Garden Forks.
 Each type is made for specific purposes.

-A full size, heavier and packs a punch
+The Digging Fork is a full size, heavier and packs a punch

 There is also a Compost Fork - a full sized fork similar to a Pitch Fork with slightly curved tines.
 Its not in the main list though as very few home gardeners or allotment holders have one of these and use a digging fork instead.
 So its probably best to disregard this unless you have stables to muck out!